Eagles

 Fledged juveniles are tawny brown with a blond nape and dark tail and flight feathers.
 The plumage darkens after many months until it is almost black.
 The bases of adults’ primary feathers are pale silver, giving a ‘window’ appearance when viewed from below.
 Males are sooty brown with a reddish-golden nape.

-Outside the breeding season, Tasmanian Wedge-tailed Eagles are usually quiet although they produce a range of specific, rather gentle calls.
+Outside the breeding season, Tasmanian Wedge-tailed Eagles are usually quiet, although they produce a range of specific, rather gentle calls.
 They are usually found in pairs or as a family.
-During the breeding season aerial displays are a common sight.
+During the breeding season, aerial displays are a common sight.

-Distribution and habitat
+Distribution and Habitat

-Wedge-tailed Eagles are highly territorial, top-order predators with very large home ranges which are evenly dispersed in suitable habitats.
+Wedge-tailed Eagles are highly territorial, top-order predators with very large home ranges that are evenly dispersed in suitable habitats.
 Estimated densities range from one pair per 20–30 km² in the dry sclerophyll forest and fertile open habitats in lowland eastern and northern Tasmania to a minimum of one pair per 1200 km² in highland western and south-western Tasmania.

-Nesting habitat
+Nesting Habitat

 Breeding

 One to two eggs (usually one) are laid.
 Eggs appear whitish-grey with a few brown spots.
 The period from hatching to fledging lasts 90 days, by which age a chick can feed itself.
-After fledging the juvenile remains near the nest for several weeks.
+After fledgling, the juvenile remains near the nest for several weeks.

 Diet